gauravkanava/Corn-Mycotoxin-Prediction/README.md

 - Utilize advanced hyperparameter tuning strategies.
 - Consider deploying a Streamlit app for interactive predictions.

-For any issues, feel free to reach out!
+For any suggestions, feel free to reach out!